 Spreadsheet and End-User Issues

 The lowly spreadsheet has evolved to be more than just a bookkeeping tool.
 Over time, the simple spreadsheet has morphed into a SOX workflow staple, due in part to its ability to link data across different documents and automate basic tasks.
 At the same time, modern audit projects now require more attributes and details about a control.
 Whether it’s documenting the completeness and accuracy of evidence, or validating the integrity of a key report, testing procedures have evolved beyond simple attribute ticking and tying.
-The modern spreadsheet can handle this robust testing process but it lacks the necessary speed, efficiency, and consistency.
+The modern spreadsheet can handle this robust testing process but lacks speed, efficiency, and consistency.

-In addition to what’s mentioned above, there are certain risks related to using spreadsheets for your SOX program including, but not limited to:
+In addition to what’s mentioned above, there are certain risks related to using spreadsheets for your SOX program, including, but not limited to:

-• Version control — an out-of-date download
+- Version control — an out-of-date download

-• Partial or incomplete download
+- Partial or incomplete download

-• Miskey by a user or deleted data
+- Miskey by a user or deleted data

-• Analysis of inconsistent data set — i.e., population is incorrect
+- Analysis of inconsistent data set — i.e., population is incorrect

-• Process owners left in the dark
+- Process owners left in the dark

 Process owners who own the day-to-day control activities are often left in the dark when it comes to their own controls.
 Internal Audit teams rely on spreadsheets and shared folders to manage their controls, so documentation often remains on the desktop of internal audit teams — far away from process owners.